 This option is only available with checkout/check-in replicas and indicates whether to automatically reconcile once data changes are sent to the parent replica if there are no conflicts present.

-- Do not reconcile - Do not reconcile.
+- Do not reconcile—The reconcile process will not take place.
 This is the default.

 The import phase of the synchronization process occurs within a transaction.
-The second phase of a synchronization includes a reconcile, which also occurs in a transaction.
-Resources needed, such as undo space or logical log files, will vary with the number of changes to be synchronized.
-If the import phase completes but the reconcile phase returns an error, the replica will appear as if in conflict , and you can later complete the reconcile manually.
+The second phase of a synchronization includes a reconcile process, which also occurs in a transaction.
+Resources needed, such as undo space or logical log files, vary with the number of changes to be synchronized.
+If the import phase completes but the reconcile phase returns an error, the replica will appear as if it is in conflict , and you can later complete the reconcile process manually.

 If an error occurs during synchronization, the operation is rolled back.
-Any changes that have been applied are removed, and the system is placed back into a state as it was before the synchronization.
+Any changes that were applied are removed, and the system is placed back into the state it was in before changes were synchronized.

-An exception to this rule can occur when you synchronize in both directions.
-Here, if an error occurs after the process of applying changes in one direction completes, these changes are committed; however, the system is still in a consistent state, and further synchronizations are not affected.
+An exception to this can occur when you synchronize in both directions.
+Here, if an error occurs after the process of applying changes in one direction completes, these changes are committed; however, the system is still in a consistent state, and further synchronization processes are not affected.